microsoft/code-with-engineering-playbook/docs/source-control/README.md

   * [README.md](../resources/templates/README.md)
   * [CONTRIBUTING.md](../resources/templates/CONTRIBUTING.md)

-## Contributing to an existing repository
+## Contributing to an Existing Repository

 When working on an existing project, `git clone` the repository and ensure you understand the team's branch, merge and release strategy (e.g. through the projects [CONTRIBUTING.md file](https://blog.github.com/2012-09-17-contributing-guidelines/)).